-Doncaster Sheffield Airport: Ministers urged to intervene
+Doncaster Sheffield Airport assets being stripped, says mayor

 - Published

-The government has just hours to intervene to stop Doncaster Sheffield Airport from closing, ministers have been told.

-Owner Peel said last month operations would wind down from the end of October as it was not financially viable.
+Peel said last month operations would wind down from the end of October as the airport was not financially viable.

+Labour's Ros Jones said: "We have been made aware that Peel has apparently started to degrade the site by stripping out critical assets to the operation of the airport therefore potentially making it unusable and unsellable.

+"This is totally unacceptable when we have brought potential buyers to their door and conversations are ongoing".

-Labour MPs accused the government of not doing enough and said ministers had not met with South Yorkshire leaders.
+On Monday, Labour MPs accused the government of not doing enough, during a debate on the airport.

-Transport minister Katherine Fletcher said the government had held talks with Peel multiple times.

-Stephanie Peacock, Labour MP for Barnsley East, told the Commons the airport was a valuable regional economic asset and "thousands of jobs" depended on it.
+Stephanie Peacock, Labour MP for Barnsley East, said the airport was a valuable regional economic asset and "thousands of jobs" depended on it.

-"Despite Peel Group announcing its closure, local leaders have made every effort to work with the group and to work with the government to secure the airport's future," she said.

-Speaking on Monday evening, she said investors needed certainty in the next 24 hours.
+She said investors needed certainty in the next 24 hours.

 "It is now imperative that ministers step up, take action and use their powers to do everything that they can to save Doncaster Sheffield Airport," she said.